slackapi/java-slack-sdk/docs/content/guides/slash-commands.md

 Responding to slash command invocations is a common use case.
 Your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.

-## Slack App Configuration
+## Slack app configuration

-To enable slash commands, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, go to **Features** > **Slash Commands** on the left pane.
-There are a few things to there on the page.
+To enable slash commands, visit the [Slack app settings page](http://api.slack.com/apps), choose the app you're working on, go to **Features** > **Slash Commands** on the left pane.
+There are a few things to do there on the page.

 * Click **Create New Command** button
 * Input the command information on the dialog: